Frequently Asked Questions

 Can you eat the rind on cheese?

-It depends on the type of cheese, the manufacturer, and in some cases your own personal preference.
+It depends on the type of cheese, the manufacturer, and your own personal preference.

-Many rinds are edible, like those on Parmesan or Brie, if you find them palatable.
-Other cheeses, such as Gouda, are often coated in wax or other materials which are not edible and should be discarded.
+Many rinds are edible, such as the fluffy white rind found on Brie, if you find them palatable.
+Other cheeses, such as Gouda and Manchego, are often coated in wax or other materials which are not edible and should be discarded.

 What does PDO/DOP/AOP mean?